kubernetes/website/content/en/docs/concepts/services-networking/service.md

 {{< /note >}}

 Unlike Classic Elastic Load Balancers, Network Load Balancers (NLBs) forward the client's IP address through to the node.
-If a service's `.spec.externalTrafficPolicy` is set to `Cluster`, the client's IP address will not be propagated to the end pods.
+If a Service's `.spec.externalTrafficPolicy` is set to `Cluster`, the client's IP address is not propagated to the end Pods.

-By setting `.spec.externalTrafficPolicy` to `Local`, client IP addresses will be propagated to the end pods, but this could result in uneven distribution of traffic.
-Nodes without any pods for a particular LoadBalancer service will fail the NLB Target Group's health check on the auto-assigned `.spec.healthCheckNodePort` and not receive any traffic.
+By setting `.spec.externalTrafficPolicy` to `Local`, the client IP addresses is propagated to the end Pods, but this could result in uneven distribution of traffic.
+Nodes without any Pods for a particular LoadBalancer Service will fail the NLB Target Group's health check on the auto-assigned `.spec.healthCheckNodePort` and not receive any traffic.